JUDITH M. VON SELDENECK

 In 2013, when founder Judith M. von Seldeneck moved into the role of Chairman at Diversified Search, Jones was named the firm’s new CEO, based in Washington, D.C.
 His philosophy on great leadership is simple: “I think it is important that leaders have the ability to inspire and motivate people and to lead by example.
 I think the best leaders have been through some testing in their journey, so that they can really empathize, not only with the people that they lead, but with their customers.”

-Jones is a member of several notable national corporate and philanthropic boards, most notably those of Northwestern Mutual, Kohl’s Inc., Princeton Theological Seminary, and his alma mater, Morehouse College.
+Jones is a member of several notable national corporate and philanthropic boards, most notably those of Northwestern Mutual, Kohl’s Inc., The Special Olympics, Princeton Theological Seminary, and his alma mater, Morehouse College.
 He is also a Global Board Member of AltoPartners.
 He formerly served as National Advisory Board Vice Chairman for The Salvation Army.

 STEPHEN S. MORREALE

 In his role as Chief Operating Officer, Stephen S. Morreale oversees all financial, operational, technology, and administrative functions at Diversified Search.
 He plays an integral role in the firm’s day-to-day operations, and in its expansion efforts within the U.S. as well as in the management of its global partnership with AltoPartners, where he serves as chief liaison to the international partners.
 Major firm initiatives he has led include the acquisition and staffing of four U.S. offices and the first U.S.-hosted meeting of the international members of AltoPartners.